Admonitions

 Tip < Note < Important < Caution < Warning

-Tailor the admonition to your audience.
-What might be a Tip for an expert could be a Note or even an Important point for a novice.
+Adapt the admonition based on the reader’s experience level.
+What might be a Tip for advanced users could be an Important point for beginners.

 Formatting Admonitions